On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 In contrast to the achievable schemes for other interference regimes, transmitters exchange both random bits and data bits through the cooperative links.
 However, as the capacity of the cooperative links increases, it is required to exchange less number of random bits.
-Figures~\ref{fig:sldic-veryhigh7} and \ref{fig:sldic-veryhigh8} illustrate the scheme for $m=2$ and $n=4$, with $C=2$ bits.

 When $\alpha > 2$, it is straightforward to extend the achievable scheme described above.
 Both the transmitter exchanges $\frac{m}{2}$ random bits and $C' \triangleq C - \frac{m}{2}$ data bits.
 Out of $C'$ data bits obtained through cooperation, $n-2m$ data bits are securely relayed using the levels $[m+1:n-m]$.
 The $m$ random bits and the remaining $C_1 \triangleq C' - n + 2m$ data bits obtained through cooperation are used in a similar manner as explained for the $\alpha=2$ case.
 The signal of transmitter~$1$ in the first time slot is encoded as follows: